 Side Letter.
-A signed and dated letter or similar document, which states that you want certain of your possessions to be given to specific persons or organizations.
+A signed/dated letter or document stating that you want certain of your possessions to be given to specific persons or organizations.

 Special Representative.
-Another name for Executor.
-See Executor in this Glossary.
+Another name for Executor (above).

 Trust. (in estate planning this is often called Revocable Living Trust).
 A legal arrangement where your money, property, insurance proceeds, etc. are set aside for the benefit of yourself or others, and managed by a trustee (See below).
 When properly set up, a trust will provide considerable tax benefits.